 On-bike training must be scheduled by the Event Organiser on all Special Stages before timed competition begins.
-Practice on all Special Stages is strongly recommended.
+Practice on all Special Stages is strongly recommended but not mandatory.

-Details of training times are to be published ahead of the event in the Race Book (see Chapter 0.9.1).
-In rare circumstances (e.g. remote backcountry/weather), and only when approved by WBD Sport, scheduled training times may be reduced or removed completely.
+Detailed training schedules will be published during race week & published in the Race Book & distributed by means of rider comms via email, WhatsApp etc. (see Chapter 0.8.1).

+In rare circumstances (e.g. remote backcountry/weather), and only when approved by WBD Enduro Sport manager, can scheduled training times be reduced or removed completely.

-At all World Cup and Open racing events (Tier 1 & 2), all Special Stages must be kept closed to racers following the course map release until Official Training commences.
-This is to allow the organisation to mark and prepare each Special Stage.
+At all World Cup and Open racing events (Tier 1 & 2), following the official course release, all Special Stages must be kept closed to racers & other bike riders until Official Training commences.
+This is to allow the organisation to safely mark and prepare each Special Stage.
 Any racer found riding on a Special Stage outside of Official Training will be subject to a penalty including disqualification.